Augmentum Fintech Plc - Director Declaration

 Notification of Board changes and Directors' details

-Announcement is made in respect of paragraph 9.6.14R of the Listing Rules on behalf of Neil England, non-executive Director.
+Announcement is made in respect of paragraph 9.6.14R of the Listing Rules on behalf of Karen Brade, non-executive Director.

-The Company hereby announces that Neil England, non-executive Director, has been appointed as Chairman of Schroder British Opportunities Trust Plc with immediate effect.
+The Company hereby announces that Karen Brade, non-executive Director, has been appointed as a non-executive Director of HeiQ plc Plc with immediate effect.

 - END -